Please note our phones are currently down - you will need to contact us via email or mobile until further notice. Thanks!

+MFA is offering up to $40,000 for companies or individuals to develop products, services or projects that will benefit a range of MFA members and/or the wider aquaculture industry.
 The Fund is overseen by the MFA Research, Development and Technology sub-committee (RDTSC) and the Environment & Compliance sub-committee (ECSC).
 The Contestable Fund is designed to help these sub-committees meet their objectives by providing seed funding to appropriate initiatives.
 The objectives of the RDTSC are to identify, facilitate and promote R&D priorities, share findings and engage with relevant research programmes.
 The objectives of the ECSC are to ensure compliance, improve industry practice and sustainability, whilst educating and promoting ways that the industry can be more environmentally friendly.

 2. MFA Priorities and Guidelines

 Applications to the Fund must address at least one of the priorities listed below.
 Preference will be given to projects covering more than one priority and/or projects that benefit the Te Tau Ihu (Top of the South) aquaculture industry.

 • Increasing productivity and production• Implementation of research findings (i.e. commercialising science)• Developing digital technologies for use in the marine farming industry• Developing new farming systems• Improved spat health• Spat retention• Developing new uses for existing farmed species• Maximising the value of existing species farmed by MFA members (Pacific oysters, salmon, mussels)• Maximising the value generated by existing water space• Addressing emerging issues